vlmontegrande/rivals-blog/content/index.md

 Total Wins: 13, RCS Wins: 7, Total Top 8s: 59, RCS Top 8s: 45

 #### Greatest Achievement:
-1st at NA RCS Finals 2021, 407 entrants, finally won an RCS finale
+1st at Smash N' Splash 2019, 122 entrants, the only one who could stop losers Cake

 Penguin is the paragon of consistency.
 She’s one of three players who have been ranked on the RCS top fifty for every season that the RCS has been active.
 Her accolades include exceptional tournament wins, numerous top-eight placings, and a custom skin added to the game.
 If you were paying attention to competitive Rivals, you knew there was a period where Penguin and CakeAssault were the main grand finals matchup for every major.
 From an outside perspective, that may sound boring.
 However, as Cake and Penguin were friends, they got to hone their skills against each other in both friendlies and in brackets.
 As a result, those tournament sets produced some of the greatest moments in Rivals competitive history.
 For a specific example, watch Penguin and Cake at Smash ‘N Splash 5, one of the most electrifying sets of Rivals ever played.